Please Note: We may receive commissions on purchases made from our chosen links.

 Amplifying The Mixed Signal

 From there the mixed signal is sent once again through the snake back to what is called a power amplifier.
-This amplifies the signal so that it will power the speakers enough to convert the audio signal back into an acoustic sound.
+This increases the signal so that it will power the speakers enough to convert the audio signal back into an acoustic sound.
 A mixer puts out a signal that is measured in milliwatts.
 (1/1000th of a watt) The power amp boosts that signal to watts.
 They can range from 10 watts of power all the way up to 1000 watts of power.

 Converting The Sound Back Into Audio

-Basic Equipment For A Church Sound System
+Essential Equipment For A Church Sound System

 Types Of Microphones